 The Apostle Thomas brought Christianity to Mesopotamia.
 The Church was centered in and spread from the Assyrian city of Arbel, located in the North.
 Today there are several denominations that have churches in Iraq.

-God loves the Iraqi Arabs!
-Most of them only know a god called "Allah", but Jesus, the Savior wants them to hear and know of His great love.
-Most believe Jesus is a prophet, teacher, and a good man; just not God's Son.
+God loves Iraqi Arabs!
+Most only know a God called Allah, but Jesus the Savior wants them to hear and know of His great love.
+Most believe Jesus is a prophet, teacher, and a good man, just not God's Son.
 Many have a great spiritual hunger, which has increased since the overthrow of the Sunni- led government of Saddam Hussein.
 Others are hearing His name for the very first time and responding.

 The greatest spiritual need that must be met among the Iraqi Arabs is training for evangelistic workers, church planters, children's workers, and pastors.
-Praise God that Bibles and Christian literature have already been printed.
-Now they must be distributed, and the Word of God must be taught.
+Praise God that Christian literature has already been printed.
+Now it must be distributed, and the Word of God must be taught.

 A door of opportunity has been opened for the Church today to share the love of God with the Iraqi Arabs.
 Will we respond?

-* Pray that the Iraqi Arab Christians would be protected from harm and persecution.
+Pray that Iraqi Arab Christians would be protected from harm and persecution.